 Once your tracking links are set up, Ruler can monitor each and every visitor to your website and collect data on their session data and referrals.

 When that user becomes a lead, Ruler will pass all of the data held on that user over to your CRM or whatever you’re using to monitor leads and customers.

 Ruler will continue to work in the background, monitoring that user and their activity.

 When that user closes into a sale, Ruler will scrape the revenue data assigned to it and fire it back into your marketing dashboards.

 That means, you’ll be able to look in Google Analytics and see a direct revenue number against your Instagram traffic.
 And even better, you’ll be able to assign revenue by campaign too.

 So for any campaign terms you use, you’ll be able to view revenue against them directly in Google Analytics.

 What better way to highlight the impact of your Instagram?

-And there you have it.
-How to track every URL used on your Instagram.
-Now, you’ll be able to track Instagram traffic directly in GA and understand how the platform is working to drive or influence sales.
+Now, you can track Instagram traffic directly in Google Analytics and understand how the platform is working to drive or influence web visitors and conversions.